oracle/truffleruby/doc/contributor/how-to-guide.md

 The only way to define a new constant or not anonymous class/module is to define it in one of the spec helper modules.
-Such modules follow a name convention `...Spec` and usually created per each test file in `fixtures/classes.rb` file.
+Such modules follow a name convention `...Specs` and usually created per each test file in `fixtures/classes.rb` file.

 This is a helper module for Array specs: